Allison Transmission Holdings, Inc. research snapshot

 Business essence

 Allison sells propulsion hardware and related service support that helps commercial, defense, and industrial vehicles move reliably.
-Customers pay for uptime, durability, fuel efficiency, validated engineering, and a support network across more than 150 countries.
+Customers pay for uptime, durability, fuel efficiency, validated engineering, and a support network across more than 150 countries, with service parts adding a recurring revenue stream.

 Moat

 The moat is built from decades of engineering, field validation, an installed base, service parts, distributor relationships, and switching friction in mission-critical vehicles.
-Brand and scale reinforce the moat, while electric drivetrains can narrow it in selected applications.
+Brand, scale, and defense certifications reinforce the moat, while electric drivetrains can narrow it in selected applications.

 Munger risk inversion

-The thesis fails if the Dana acquisition destroys cash returns, core transmission demand rolls over, electric powertrains replace Allison content faster than new products scale, debt stays high, or off-highway markets remain weak.
-The market may also be right to discount a company with strong margins but a changing technology base.
+The thesis fails if the Dana acquisition destroys cash returns, core transmission demand rolls over, electric powertrains replace Allison content faster than new products scale, debt stays high, or off-highway markets and defense deliveries remain weak.
+The market may also be right to discount a company with strong margins but a changing technology base and an earnings number still absorbing integration costs.

 Management

-David Graziosi has served as CEO since 2018 and previously held Allison CFO and operating roles.
-Capital allocation has combined debt management, dividends, and buybacks.
-The current proof point is whether management can integrate a $2.7 billion acquisition while protecting returns on capital.
+David Graziosi has served as CEO since 2018 and as Chair since 2021, with prior Allison finance and operating roles.
+Capital allocation has combined debt management, dividends, and buybacks, including a seventh consecutive annual dividend increase and more than $20 million of Q1 2026 repurchases.
+The current proof point is whether management can integrate a roughly $2.7 billion acquisition while protecting returns on capital.

 Industry trend

 The long-term industrial trend favors efficient, reliable mobility for freight, construction, mining, agriculture, energy, and defense.
-This is a durable industrial need, but the technology path can shift from conventional transmissions toward hybrid and electric systems, creating both product opportunity and substitution risk.
+Defense budgets in Europe and elsewhere are rising, which supports tracked and tactical vehicle programs.
+The technology path can shift from conventional transmissions toward hybrid and electric systems, creating both product opportunity and substitution risk.

 Valuation and margin of safety

-At $113.78, the stock trades near 17.7x TTM EPS and about 14.6x FY2025 free cash flow per share.
+At $114.54, the stock trades near 17.8x trailing EPS, near 11.3x forward earnings, and near 15.6x trailing free cash flow per share of $7.34.
 That is not a deep-value price after the share recovery from late 2025.
-Margin of safety depends on synergy capture, debt reduction, resilient core margins, and a credible response to electrification.
+Margin of safety depends on synergy capture, debt reduction, resilient core margins, defense order execution, and a credible response to electrification.

 Source-backed data